SmartFoxServer/SFS_TicTacToe_GD4/README.md

 The Godot examples provided have been tested for exporting as native executables for Windows and macOS.
 At the time of writing this article (June 2023) Godot Mono does not yet support exporting for mobile platform or the browser.

 # SFS_TicTacToe_GD4
-he Tic-Tac-Toe example shows how to develop a full multiplayer turn-based game with Godot and SmartFoxServer 2X by implementing the well-known paper-and-pencil game for two players also known as Noughts and Crosses.
+The Tic-Tac-Toe example shows how to develop a full multiplayer turn-based game with Godot and SmartFoxServer 2X by implementing the well-known paper-and-pencil game for two players also known as Noughts and Crosses.
 In this game players take turns marking the spaces in a three-by-three grid with X or O; the player who succeeds in placing three of their marks in a horizontal, vertical or diagonal row is the winner.

 The example expands the lobby application discussed in previous tutorials, to which we added the actual game assets and client logic updating the existing mock-up Game scene.